Design A Retry Strategy

 THROTTLE_EXCEEDEDerror occurs when too many API requests have been sent in a given amount of time.
 As a default, we have set a rate limit per app per endpoint of 30 requests per 10 seconds.
 To resolve this issue reduce the rate of your requests.
 Learn more about API Rate Limits for Link and Clear.
 The

 INVALID_PARAMSerror returns when a request is made with a Unique-Key that is still in-use on a previous request.
+After a request with a Unique-Key has finished processing, subsequent duplicate requests (where JSON body, parameters, headers, and all their values are exactly the same) will simply fetch the created resource.
+The Unique-Key error only comes into play while the initial Unique-Key is still in use.
 A Unique-Key is considered still in-use when the API request it was used on is still being processed and we have not responded.
 We limit this timeframe to 30 seconds, and will return a timeout error if we are unable to provide a response in that timeframe.

 RESOURCE_CONFLICTerror appears when there are two attempts to update a legal entity at the same exact time, retry the request in the event you receive this error.